Bionic (Christina Aguilera album): Songs

-The first seven songs are uptempo and club-inspired.
-The album's titled and opening track "Bionic" is an electronic track, featuring tribal house drums, Morse code riffs, and synthesizers.
+The album's title song "Bionic" serves as its opening.
+It is an electronic track, featuring tribal house drums, Morse code riffs, and synthesizers.
 "Not Myself Tonight" takes influence from tribal house and incorporates synthesizers, pulsing basslines, and house drums in its instrumentation.
 On the song, Aguilera explicitly announces her new persona and style adopted on Bionic, declaring that "The old me's gone I feel brand new / And if you don't like it, fuck you."
 The third track "Woohoo", featuring rapper Nicki Minaj, was detailed as an electro number, and speaks about oral sex, containing lyrics such as: "All the boys think it's cake when they taste my woohoo / You don't even need a plate, just your face."
-The following track "Elastic Love" draws elements from 1980s new wave, and features "808-esque backbeat" in its foundation.
+The following track "Elastic Love" features "808-esque backbeat" in its foundation.
 On the song, Aguilera uses office supplies such as rubber bands as a metaphor for her relationship.
 "Desnudate", which means "get naked" in Spanish, is a bilingual Spanish and English song in which Aguilera calls herself the "supplier of lust, love and fire."
 Musically, it achieves electro horns.
 "Love & Glamour (Intro)", which is a fashion-themed spoken interlude, follows, and is succeeded by "Glam", a "throbbing" dance-pop and electro song about high fashion and making up before going out, which was characterized as a hip hop-influenced throwback to Madonna's song "Vogue" (1990).
 "Prima Donna" is a retro styled combination of classic pop, dance-pop and electronic music.
 It talks about strong women, with background vocals from Lil Jon, who encourages them to "work yo' body" in the track.